Keep the romance alive and stay connected by having regular quality time together. Here are some tips for having a frugal date night at home.

 - Dance together

-- Read a book together, either your own book in each other’s company, which is nice, or one book that you read out loud to each other (it gets less weird the more you do it)
+- Read a book together, either your own book in each other’s company or one book that you read out loud to each other.

 - Do your own hobbies together.
 Sometimes it’s nice just to ‘be’ in each other’s company without feeling you need to entertain someone.
 Having the TV off is a must for this.